7 Questions Moms Should Ask Before Quitting Their Job

-If you want to quit have a backup plan first.
+If you want to quit, have a backup plan first.
 Build up your savings so you can better weather any storms that may come your way.
 Know where you could purchase health or dental insurance.
-If you are getting any kind of discounts from your work, could you pay bills at their full price?
+If you are getting any discounts from your work, could you pay bills at their full price?

-6. Could You Cut Back Your Hours Instead of Quitting?
+6. Could I Cut Back Your Hours Instead of Quitting?

 Cutting back the time you spend at work may ease stress over work/life balance.
 Since you're already on the verge of giving your notice, it doesn't hurt to ask about part-time or flexible options.
 You never know when an employer might be open to negotiating a flexible schedule.

 You could start a job search for a job that is more flexible.
 Look around your organization for roles that might be at a similar level but not as demanding.
 Network with colleagues at other companies to see if you'd be happier somewhere else.